top of page

 We learn the truth in therapy.
 Before the truth can set us free, we must identify what lies are holding us captive.
 Most often it’s the lies we tell ourselves, the lies of others, and the lies of the enemy.
 A therapist helps you experience truth by facing the reality of your difficult situations and painful relationships.
 Such as the loss of a loved one, divorce, heartbreak, rejection, or the end of a career.

-Each one of us tell ourselves lies to avoid pain or because we are afraid: it’s part of what makes us human.
+Each one of us tells ourselves lies to avoid pain or because we are afraid: it’s part of what makes us human.
 Perhaps we tell ourselves a lie such as “I should just try harder, have more faith” rather than facing a marriage that is falling apart.
 Or, “I’m not that busy” rather than addressing chronic body pain, sleep issues, fatigue, and not prioritizing the relationships of those within the four walls of your home.

 In therapy, we explore the lies that hold us captive so we can embrace the truth that sets us free.